Companies too often focus entirely on customer acquisition and ignore retention.

 According to Marketing Metrics, there is an at least 60% chance that an already existing customer will buy from you again.
 The probability of selling to a new client varies from 5% to 20%.
 These stats alone should give you more than a glimpse of understanding of how important it is to keep your customers satisfied and wanting to come back for more.

 If you’re using social media for customer acquisition, why not use it to retain your customers?
+To do this you need a team of people with up-to-date know-how on social customer care as well as tools for managing social media.

 1. Deliver customer service together with social media ads